-In the rest of the evaluations below, we use the three-sensor-based system, since it has the best authentication accuracy.
+In the rest of the evaluations below, we use the threesensor-based system, since it has the best authentication accuracy.

-From Fig. 5 and Table 4, when the sampling rate is higher than $4 \, \text{min}$ (samples every 240 s or less), the accuracy in the PU data set is better than 80 %, while that in the GCU data set is better than 90 %.
-The average improvement from two sensors to three sensors is 3.3 % in PU data set (4.4 % in GCU data set) when the sampling rate is 20 s.
-Furthermore, when the sampling rate is higher than 20 s, the accuracy in the PU data set is better than 90 %, while that in the GCU data set is better than 95 %.
+From Figure 5 and Table 4, when the sampling rate is higher than 4 minutes (samples every 240 seconds or less), the accuracy in the PU data set is better than 80%, while that in the GCU data set is better than 90%.
+The average improvement from two sensors to three sensors is 3.3% in PU data set (4.4% in GCU data set) when the sampling rate is 20 seconds.
+Furthermore, when the sampling rate is higher than 20 seconds, the accuracy in the PU data set is better than 90%, while that in the GCU data set is better than 95%.

-Figure 6 and Table 5 shows that a higher sampling rate (smaller sampling interval) needs more time to train a user's profile.
+Figure 6 and table 5 shows that a higher sampling rate (smaller sampling interval) needs more time to train a user's profile.
 The time exponentially increases with the increase of the sampling rate.
 It is a trade-off between security and convenience.
-However, the good news is that when the sampling interval is about $20 \, \mathrm{s}$ , it only needs less than $10 \, \mathrm{s}$ in the PU data set (and roughly $1 \, \mathrm{s}$ in the GCU data set) to train a user's profile, but the accuracy is higher than $90 \, \%$ (and $95 \, \%$ in the GCU data set), as seen from Table 4.
-It means that a user only needs to spend less than $10 \, \mathrm{s}$ to train a new model to do the implicit authentication for the whole day in the PU data set and only 1 second for the GCU data set.
+However, the good news is that when the sampling interval is about 20 seconds, it only needs less than 10 seconds in the PU data set (and roughly 1 second in the GCU data set) to train a user's profile, but the accuracy is higher than 90% (and 95% in the GCU data set), as seen from Table 5.
+It means that a user only needs to spend less than 10 seconds to train a new model to do the implicit authentication for the whole day in the PU data set and only 1 second for the GCU data set.